paulosaldanha/DenoAPI/README.md

-#Simpre DENO Rest API crud that saves data on postgres.
+# Simple DENO Rest API crud that saves data on postgres.

 **to run:**
 ```